 In October 2009, the Company's Board of Directors authorized a program to repurchase up to \$150 million of the Company's common stock through 2010.
-The program allows for repurchases to be made in the open market or in private transactions, including structured or accelerated transactions, subject to applicable legal requirements and market conditions.
-During the three months ended April 3, 2010, the Company repurchased 0.6 million shares of its common stock for \$25.3 million under its repurchase program.
-During the three months ended April 4, 2009, the Company repurchased 0.2 million shares for \$5.3 million under its previous share repurchase program that was completed in November 2009.
+In July 2010, the Board of Directors adopted a new share repurchase program to repurchase up to \$150 million of the Company's common stock through 2011.
+The new program became effective immediately and terminated the remaining share repurchase authorization of the prior program.
+These programs allow for repurchases to be made in the open market or in private transactions, including structured or accelerated transactions, subject to applicable legal requirements and market conditions.
+During the nine months ended October 2, 2010, the Company repurchased 3.3 million shares of its common stock for \$140.3 million.
+During the nine months ended October 3, 2009, the Company repurchased 0.5 million shares for \$12.3 million.